What is a cavity?

 What will my first visit consist of?

 Typically your new patient visit will consist of filling out medical forms and releases through our paperless system, x-rays, and speaking with your dentist or hygienist to determine what kind of cleaning and/or treatment is needed for your specific needs.
 We usually allow 1 1/2 hours for your appointment so as to provide enough time to take care of all of your needs/concerns.
-We do ask that you arrive at least 5-10 minutes before your appointment to allow time to fill out paperwork.
+We do ask that you arrive at least 5-10 minutes before your appointment to allow time to fill out paperwork or you can access it online prior to your appointment.

 What type of dental insurance do you accept?